nfantone/seneca-amqp/README.md

 ```

 ## Usage
-You use this module as a direct replacement for `seneca`.
+You use this module as a direct replacement for `seneca`, which is declared in `peerDependencies` (so you can install the version you need).
 The returned instance uses `seneca-amqp-transport` and has a `.start` function that'll declare listeners and clients for you (no need to call `.listen` or `.client`).

 ```javascript
 var config = {